TheKaterTot/m4-final-starter/README.md

 ![alt text](https://user-images.githubusercontent.com/1721599/26842370-cbac40b0-4aa9-11e7-8077-6482fa41bfd9.png)

-This app is built with a restful API based on the resource 'link'.
+This app is built with a restful API based on the resource 'link' (with the exception of /links, which is replaced by the root).

 Links marked as 'Top Link' or 'Hot' are dependent on data from a companion app, https://github.com/TheKaterTot/hot_reads, retrieved and compared through a service utilizing Faraday.